*For a roundup of posts on raga, with a general introduction, see here!*

 Now for two ragas that I haven’t previously featured—Desh (largely “diatonic”, with flat ni in descent):

-With flat re and dha, lacking Pa, Lalit is rather complex—here are its basic melodic contours as shown in The raga guide:
+With flat re and dha, lacking Pa, Lalit is quite daunting—here are its basic melodic contours as shown in The raga guide:

 Again, we can hear Pannalal Gosh playing Lalit: